 Our long-term obligations are two non-cancelable operating leases for space expiring June 2009 and November 2010.
-The lease on 3,700 square feet of office and laboratory space expires in June 2009 and the lease on 2,800 square feet of office space expires November 2010.
+The lease on 3,700 square feet of office and laboratory space expires in June 2009, and the lease on 2,800 square feet of office space expires November 2010.
+In May 2006, we leased an additional 1,250 square feet at our laboratory facility for three years also expiring June 2009.